 Roly-poly puppies are adorable, but you don’t want your puppy to get fat.
 You should always be able to feel, but not see, your puppy’s ribs.
 That’s the same when they become an adult.
 Obesity causes many of the same health problems in dogs as people and can shorten their life.

-Some dog food contains ingredients that are not good for your Goldendoodle.
+Some manufacturers include ingredients that are not good for your Goldendoodle.
 When picking the best food for a Goldendoodle, be sure to avoid these ingredients:

 If you like to feed your Goldendoodle table scraps or people food, make sure you also avoid these foods that are dangerous for dogs: